vrskac/run_analysis/CodeBook.md

 }
 ```

--   Read the tidy data from CSV, then output again at TXT if required.
+-   Read the tidy data from CSV, then output again as TXT if required.

 ``` r
 # Read the tidy date from file.